foreversd/forever/README.md

   child.start();
 </pre>

-### Using forever module from node.js
-In addition to using a Forever object, the forever module also exposes some useful methods.
-Each method returns an instance of an EventEmitter which emits when complete.
-See the [forever binary script][1] for sample usage.

-## forever.load (config, callback)
-Sets the specified configuration (config) for the forever module.
-In addition to the callback, this method also returns an event emitter which will raise the 'load' event when complete.
-There are two important options:

-* root:    Directory to put all default forever log files
-* pidPath: Directory to put all forever *.pid files

-## forever.stop (index)
-Stops the forever daemon script at the specified index.
-These indices are the same as those returned by forever.list().
-This method returns an EventEmitter that raises the 'stop' event when complete.

-## forever.stopAll (format)
-Stops all forever scripts currently running.
-This method returns an EventEmitter that raises the 'stopAll' event when complete.

-## forever.list (format, procs)
-Returns a list of metadata objects about each process that is being run using forever.
-This method is synchronous and will return the list of metadata as such.

-## forever.cleanup ()
-Cleans up any extraneous forever *.pid or *.fvr files that are on the target system.
-This method returns an EventEmitter that raises the 'cleanUp' event when complete.

 ### Options available when using Forever in node.js
 There are several options that you should be aware of when using forever: